Find Grad Schools

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

-In the United States, there were 7,500 jobs for Faller in 2016.
+In 2016, there was an estimated number of 7,500 jobs in the United States for Faller.
 There is little to no growth in job opportunities for Faller.
-There will be an estimated 800 positions for Faller per year.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 undefined